artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 ```bash
 wget http://magnitude.plasticity.ai/word2vec/medium/GoogleNews-vectors-negative300.magnitude
 ```
-Warning the file is very large (5GB).
+**Warning:** the file is very large (5GB).
 If you'd like to experiment with another set of word vectors that is smaller, you can [download these GloVE embeddings](http://magnitude.plasticity.ai/glove/heavy/glove.6B.300d.magnitude) which are only 1.4GB.

    After the file downloads, you can access the vectors like this: